netscaler/netscaler-k8s-ingress-controller/example/hpa-demo/README.md

 Figure 4.
 HPA state with 16 RPS (requests per second)
 </p>

 Now, run the ```30_curl.sh``` script to send 30 requests per second to the CPX.
-In this we will see that the threshold of 20 that was set has been crossed and we will see that the CPX deployment has autoscaled from 1 pod to 2 pods.
+In this the threshold of 20 that was set has been crossed and the CPX deployment has autoscaled from 1 pod to 2 pods.
 The average value of the metric "HTTP request rate" has also gone down from 30 to 15 in Figure 6 because there are 2 CPX pods now.

 <p align="center">
 <img src="images/image006.png" width="1000">